-The relative order of all athletes will be established by comparing their official times.
+The relative order of all Athletes will be established by comparing their official times.

-If an athlete has an official time which is tied with the official time/s of one (1) or more athletes, all athletes having that time shall be tied in their relative order of finish in that event.
+If an Athlete has an official time which is tied with the official time/s of one or more Athletes, all Athletes having that time shall be tied in their relative order of finish in that Event.